| Colombian

 Tamara is the one who guides man, all living things, and nature.

+He lives alone, celibate at this rock.
 The role of the shaman in the Desana culture in

 the Vaupes department is similar to the role of most shamans worldwide.